Neck Pain and Chiropractic

 - Have you noticed anything that reduces the pain or worsens it?

 Your chiropractor will perform neurological and physical examinations.
-Your doctor will observe posture, your physical condition, range of motion, and movements that are causing pain.
+Your doctor will observe your posture, your physical condition, range of motion, and movements that are causing pain.
 The chiropractor will observe your reflexes, muscle strength and other nerve changes with a neurological exam.
+We are concerned with diagnosing and treating your pain, as well as preventing any future injuries.
+Our doctor will take the time to explain to you ways to avoid neck pain outside of getting routine adjustments.

 Sometimes, your chiropractor will require an x-ray to help diagnose your condition; as it can show narrowed disc space, bone spurs, arthritis, or fractures.